Annas-Furquan-Pasha/Calculator/README.md

 # Calculator

-It is my first flutter app: A Simple Calculator which can perform all simple caculations
+It is my first flutter app: A Simple Calculator which can perform all simple calculations

 ## Getting Started